Discover folk - the CRM for people-powered businesses

 Cons

-• Complex setup: Initial setup and configuration can be complex, particularly for hedge funds without technical expertise or dedicated IT resources.
+- Complex setup: Initial setup and configuration can be complex, particularly for 20-50 person hedge funds without dedicated technical expertise or IT resources.

-• API limitations: The API may have limitations for hedge funds with complex integration needs, sometimes requiring custom development work.
+- API limitations: The API may have limitations for hedge funds with complex integration needs, sometimes requiring custom development work that mid-sized teams cannot easily handle.

 Price and plans